Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Theory and Methods

 An alternative to SED fitting or SED-based machine learning methods are the so-called clustering methods \citep{Matthews_2010, Schulz_2010, McQuinn_2013, Johnson_2016, Lee_2016} that produce independent redshift information.
 These methods introduce sensitivity to galaxy bias into photometric redshift estimation.
 While this can break certain degeneracies, it introduces a layer of complexity not found in SED-based methods.

-Another approach for achieving a redshift distribution estimate was developed by \citealt{Sheth_2010} and further extended by \citealt{van_Daalen_2018}.
-This method provides a mechanism for deriving a redshift distribution, denoted as $\frac{\d N}{\d z}$, through the process of convolving\footnote{We use the term 'convolution' in a broad sense and not in its strict mathematical definition.
-It is meant to convey the idea of blending or merging, in this context as summarised in the subsequent equation.} a luminosity function $\Phi(M, z)$ with a survey volume $\Delta V(z)$, thereby offering a comprehensive model for understanding galaxy distribution across redshifts.
+Another approach for achieving a redshift distribution estimate was developed by \citet{Sheth_2010} and further extended by \citet{van_Daalen_2018}.
+This method provides a mechanism for deriving a redshift distribution, denoted as $\frac{\d N}{\d z}$, via the appropriate combination of a luminosity function $\Phi(M, z)$ with a redshift-dependent survey volume element.
+We now introduce this method in more detail.

-An illustrative example can be seen in Fig. \ref{fig:convolution_method_illustration}.
-Fundamentally, the number of galaxies within a given luminosity interval diminishes with increasing redshift, as outlined in Eq. \ref{eq:luminosity_function_z_scaling} — this is denoted by the solid yellow line in the figure.
-Conversely, the survey volume, depicted as a teal solid line in Fig. \ref{fig:convolution_method_illustration}, grows with redshift.
-The result of convolving these two functions yields the redshift distribution of galaxies, represented by the green solid line in the figure.

-The enhancements introduced by \cite{van_Daalen_2018} are particularly advantageous for practical applications.
-This is because the integration now encompasses both redshift $z_i$, and magnitude $m_\lambda$ bins.
-The central expression is: